Javi Márquez: Espanyol

 Born in Barcelona, Catalonia, Márquez was a product of hometown RCD Espanyol's youth system.
-He was promoted to the first team for the 2009–10 season, making his La Liga debut on 19 September by playing 30 minutes at Deportivo de La Coruña for a 3–2 win, after coming on as a substitute for Ben Sahar.
+He was promoted to the first team for the 2009–10 season, making his La Liga debut on 19 September by playing 30 minutes at Deportivo de La Coruña in a 3–2 win, after coming on as a substitute for Ben Sahar.

 Márquez quickly established himself in the first team and, on 20 December 2009, scored his first goal in a 2–0 home win against UD Almería.
 However, his campaign ended prematurely in March 2010 after he broke his leg in a match with Sevilla FC.

 Márquez recovered fully for 2010–11, being an undisputed starter for the Mauricio Pochettino-led side while partnering another Espanyol youth graduate, Raúl Baena, in central midfield.
 However, after recovering from another injury, he was deemed surplus to requirements by the manager, and chose not to renew his contract.